 Submissions could range from a single antibody to several hundreds of antibodies.
 Use one line in the excel sheet per antibody.
 Send the submission form (excel) to: email@example.com.
 Submission instructions can be found here.

 Not more than two antibodies to the same target protein will normally be pursued.
 Priority will thus be given to new targets not present (or only represented by one antibody) in the Human Protein Atlas portal or in the Human Protein Atlas pipeline.
-Priority will be given to antibodies with well-documented and relevant quality assurance.
-A documentation of the validation should be submitted preferably through a web-link (product data sheet and/or reference) or alternatively as a pdf-file (with results, reference and/or product data sheet).
+Higher priority will be given to antibodies with well-documented and relevant quality assurance.
+A documentation of previous validation/quality assurance should be attached in submission, preferably through a web-link (product data sheet and/or reference) or alternatively as a pdf-file (with results, reference and/or product data sheet).
 Antibodies should be validated by at least one of the following two methods:

 - Western blot (with relevant human tissue extracts and/or cells)